|

 ObjectivesOver the past few years, Performance Profiling has become a new tool in the athlete & coach's armoury.
 Performance Profiling has three major purposes:

-ProcessPerformance Profiling comprises of four steps:
+ProcessPerformance Profiling comprises four steps:

 Step 4The table below provides an example of these calculations for part of an athlete's performance profile.